 New Special Interest Group

 CLR has begun offering sessions through the Senior Learning Network, a relatively new organization that presents educational programs online with real-time interaction between the presenter and the audience.
 Each session costs $5.00 per person, half the rate of a regular CLR one-session class.
 The first one was about Franklin D. Roosevelt broadcasted from the FDR Library in New York City on Monday, October 27th went well and had rave reviews!
 The plan is to have one each month.
-The next video cast is scheduled for 2:00 pm, Monday November 24th on Denali National Park & Preserve in Alaska.
 If you're interested, contact Mary Cacciatore at (815) 332-2479 or email@example.com

-The holiday season is sneaking up on us, a time when it's all too easy to forget things.
-So this seems like a good time to remind CLR members about the bus trip planned for January 28th to the Chicago History Museum.
+There is a bus trip planned for January 28th to the Chicago History Museum.
 The cost, which includes a buffet lunch at the museum's North & Clark Cafe, is just $69 for CLR members.
-Call (815) 921-3931 to reserve a spot before your calendar gets too cluttered.
+Print the registration off this website and get it to the office as soon as possible.